an4s911/brits/README.md

 # Brits - A Simple Linux Brightness Control Script

-`brits` is a Python script to get and set the screen brightness on Linux systems using the DBus interface.
+`brits` is a Python script to get and set the screen brightness on Linux systems.
 It supports retrieving the brightness in both percentage and raw values, as well as setting brightness via raw values or percentages, with options to increment or decrement.

 ## Features